Partner with RP Tech Services to upgrade your wireless network.

 However, businesses may find it difficult trying to decide which type of wireless connection is ideal for their needs.
 Here is a look at the common types of wireless networks in use today.

 Types of wireless networks

 Point to Point wireless network

-Home and small office networks may require only a single wireless router, which is a combination of an AP and router into a single device.
-This device may also come with a 3G/4G, Cable or DSL port for internet connectivity.
+Home and small office networks may require only a single wireless router, which is a single device that acts as a combination of an access point, or AP, and a router.
+This device may also come with a 3G, 4G, Cable, or DSL port for internet connectivity.

-Larger offices will require several AP devices installed throughout the building (which connect to the router through Ethernet cables) to ensure robust wireless coverage.
-However, organizations that require wireless connectivity between distant areas or buildings will need to use powerful dish antennas to create long-distance, point-to-point connections.
+Larger offices will require several AP devices installed throughout their building to ensure robust wireless coverage.
+The access points will connect to the router through ethernet cables.
+Alternatively, organizations that require wireless connectivity between distant areas or buildings will need to use more than one powerful dish antenna to create long-distance, point-to-point connections.

 The dishes send narrow, powerful beams in a specific direction and determine the range at which the devices are able to connect.
 Point-to-point connections require two wireless devices: one configured as a client while the other is configured as an access point.

 The further apart the two devices are, the stronger and more focused the signal, and the dish, need to be to connect them.

 Sometimes referred to as the wireless ISP model, a point-to-multipoint connection is created by using numerous client devices connected to an access point and very powerful antennas for stronger signals over a wider area.